contao/docs/docs/dev/_index.md

 One special thing to be aware of when working with Contao is that unfortunately we carry a very old burden with us which is input encoding.

+{{% notice warning %}}
-> User input must not be trusted, it must be encoded when output because that's the only place where you can encode
-> correctly depending on the context.
+User input must not be trusted, it must be encoded when output because that's the only place where you can encode correctly depending on the context.
+{{% /notice %}}

 Unfortunately, back when Contao was created, there was no such thing as `Twig`. `Smarty` was probably already on the market but automated output encoding was likely less of an issue back then.